1) Bill Russell (1960, 1961, 1962, 1963, 1964, 1966)

 9) Joe Fulks (1947)

-With 37 points, 29 of them coming in the second half, Fulks so dominated game one of the 1947 BAA Finals that the Associated Press labeled his performance as “the greatest shooting exhibition ever seen.”
-Granted, basketball was still a relatively young sport at that point, and this was only the first edition of what would eventually be called the NBA Finals, but Fulks lived up to that hype.
-Essentially the first great jump shooter, he was the scoring champion of the inaugural BAA season and would have easily won league MVP as well if it existed (it was first handed out in 1956).
-He actually struggled a bit in Philadelphia’s first two playoff series against the St. Louis Bombers and Knicks, but dominated the NBA Finals against the Chicago Stags.
-After setting the tone in game one, Fulks dropped a game-high 26 points in game three to stake the Warriors to a commanding 3-0 series lead, then 34 points in game five as they closed out the series.
-Having reached the pro ranks at age 25 after serving a full tour of duty as a U.S. Marine in World War II, Fulks lasted just eight seasons in the NBA, winning one more scoring title in ’47-’48 and getting named to the first two All-Star teams.
+With 37 points, 29 of them coming in the second half, Fulks dominated game one of the 1947 BAA Finals so definitively that the Associated Press labeled his performance as “the greatest shooting exhibition ever seen.”
+Granted, basketball was still a relatively young sport and this was the inaugural NBA Finals.
+But Fulks lived up to that hype, innovating the jump shot, leading the BAA in scoring twice, and he surely would have earned league MVP in ’46-’47 if that existed too.
+In a five game Finals series win for his Warriors over the Chicago Stags, Fulks averaged 26.2 points per game.
+That was almost double the next highest scorer, Chicago’s Chick Halbert at 14.4 per game.
+Having reached the pro ranks at age 25 after serving a full tour of duty as a U.S. Marine in World War II, Fulks lasted just eight seasons in the NBA, winning one more scoring title in ’47-’48